G4BR13LJ/XMLUploadtoDatabase/README.md

-# 📄 XML Upload Web App
+# 📄 XML Upload Desktop App

 ![App Screenshot](images/XMLUpload.jpg)

 ## Overview
-A sleek, lightweight web application built in Visual Studio using C# that lets users upload and process XML files through a simple form interface.
+A UI implemented, lightweight desktop application with an SQL backend, built in Visual Studio using C# that lets users upload and process XML files through a simple form interface.
 Ideal for fast data ingestion and easy backend parsing.

 ---